cmhollins2022/Fundamentals/README.md

 # Fundamentals Foundation
 Notes for programming fundamentals.
 Primarily focused on concepts, this repository serves as a place of reference for digital programming notes.
-Also a place for lect
+Also a place for lecture notes